saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 Using this option will accept **all** snapshots with the following statuses:

-- all snapshots that don't have a baseline image, marked as "For Review" in the "Build Details"-page and labeled "New" in the "Diff Review"-overlay.
+- All snapshots that don't have a baseline image, marked as "For Review" in the "Build Details" page and labeled "New" in the "Diff Review" page.
-- all snapshots that have a baseline image where Sauce Visual detected a difference.
-They are marked as "For Review" in the "Build Details"-page and labeled as "{number} changes" in the "Diff Review"-overlay.
+- All snapshots that have a baseline image where Sauce Visual detected a difference.
+They are marked as "For Review" in the "Build Details" page and labeled as "{number} changes" in the "Diff Review" page.
-- all snapshots with "Rejected" status
+- All snapshots with "Rejected" status
-- all snapshots with "No changes" status
+- All snapshots with "No changes" status

 The amount in "_Accept All (**19**)_" will show you how many snapshots will be affected.